 HOUSTON, Texas (KTRK) -- It's a place where Houstonians had so many memories.
-We look back at Six Flags AstroWorld which would have been 50 years old in June 2018.
+We look back at Six Flags AstroWorld which would have been 52 years old on June 1, 2020.

-It's hard to believe it's been gone for more than a decade.
+It's hard to believe it's been gone for 15 years this October.
 Former Houston Mayor Roy Hofheinz helped bring AstroWorld to the Space City in 1968.
 Six Flags Inc. then closed the park in 2005, citing declining patronage and the rising value of the theme park's 109 acres.

 Most of the park's rides and equipment, like the Dexter Freebish, the Texas Cyclone, and the Wagon Wheel, were later liquidated in a three-day auction.
 The Greezed Lightnin', the park's steel shuttle-looper roller coaster capable of accelerating riders from zero to 60 mph in four seconds, was moved to Lubbock.